Kenneth Harrison (serial killer)

-Kenneth Francis Harrison (September 4, 1938 – April 20, 1989), known as The Giggler, was an American serial killer who killed four people in Boston, Massachusetts from 1967 to 1969, for which he was sentenced to life imprisonment.
+Kenneth Francis Harrison (September 4, 1938 – April 20, 1989), known as The Giggler, was an American serial killer who killed four people in Boston, Massachusetts, from 1967 to 1969, for which he was sentenced to life imprisonment.
 He earned his nickname from calling the authorities after each killing, professing it was the killer speaking and uncontrollably giggling before hanging up.
-Harrison died in hospital in 1989, following a deliberate attempt to commit suicide by overdosing on medication.
+Harrison died in hospital in 1989, following a suicide attempt by overdosing on medication.

 Early life

 Kenneth Francis Harrison was born on September 4, 1938, in the Mission Hill neighborhood of Boston, one of two children of Earl Harrison and his Polish-born wife Veronica (née Zemotel).
 Little is known about his personal life, but after finishing the eighth grade, Harrison became an unemployed itinerant cook who lived in various rooming houses around the South End, and sometimes inside South Station.